-JFrog Container Registry supports deploying artifacts to a virtual repository.
+From version 4.2, Artifactory supports deploying artifacts to a virtual repository.

 To enable this, you first need to designate one of the local repositories that is aggregated by the virtual repository as a deployment target.
 This can be done through the UI by setting the Default Deployment Repository in the Basic Settings of the Edit Repository screen.

-If you do specify a Default Deployment Repository for a virtual repository, the corresponding Set Me Up dialog for the repository will also include instructions and code snippets for deploying to that repository.
+From version 4.4, if you do specify a Default Deployment Repository for a virtual repository, the corresponding Set Me Up dialog for the repository will also include instructions and code snippets for deploying to that repository.

 The most common reasons for a rejected deployment are:

 - A conflict with the target repository's includes/excludes patterns